greeniot/CC3200-Sample/README.md

 ### The Code

-The [reference](http://energia.nu/Reference_Index.html) section of the Energie homepage will be your best friend when programming the CC3200 LaunchPad, especially in figuring out the inbuilt IO functions.
+The [reference](http://energia.nu/Reference_Index.html) section of the Energia homepage will be your best friend when programming the CC3200 LaunchPad, especially in figuring out the inbuilt IO functions.
 Make sure to also check out the example sketches in *File* / *Examples*.

 The board comes with three LEDs that can be used for simple showcases, testing and prototyping.
 (Remember that whenever we can blink an LED we can basically control anything.)